 How we handle fast & emergency fulfillment

-- Same-day local delivery: where available—ideal for grounded units.
+- Same-day local delivery: Available in qualifying areas for urgent or grounded units.

 When a truck is down, minutes matter.
 Our team focuses on right part, first time so techs fix, not wait.